-- Click the Admin icon () in the sidebar, then select Settings > Security.
+- Click the Security icon () in the left sidebar, then click the Advanced tab.

-- Scroll down to the Allow account assumption section, and select the Enabled option.
+- Scroll to the Account assumption section, and select Enable account assumption.

 - Use the Select duration drop-down menu to choose how long Zendesk can access your account (One day, One week, One month, One year, or Indefinitely).